Housing Options for People with I/DD in Washington State

 - Start planning early

-- Establish relationship with DDA case manager
+- Establish a relationship with the DDA case manager

 - Talk about your housing vision